policy Separations modified Wed Nov 02 2022 09:43:47 GMT-0400 (Eastern Daylight Time)

 F. Pay Upon Reduction in Force

 Upon a reduction in force, the employee’s employment status will be terminated on the last day of work.
-Health benefits will continue through the end of the month of termination.
+Medical insurance will continue through the end of the month of termination.
 All other benefits will terminate effective on the last day of work.

 G. Pay Upon Retirement